lriuui0x0/vim-lldb/README.md

 - `VimLLDB_ToggleDebugger()`

     Toggle the debugger view, which includes a stack window, watch window, and a breakpoint window.
+The windows and layout aren't configurable at the moment.

 - `VimLLDB_Launch()`